xinhuang/xinhuang.github.com/src/assets/posts/2014-10-19-clang-tutorial-finding-declarations.md

 tagline: "traverse AST using RecursiveASTVisitor" tags : [c++, howto]
 ---
-{% include JB/setup %}

 Clang is a very good C/C++ compiler, and it provides great extensibility by its various API to take advantage of it's syntax parsing, AST construction, semantics analysis, optimization, assembly generation and JIT compilation.
 Here let's have some fun playing with Clang and build a Clang tool to list all the declarations in a given file.

 ## The "Hello World" Program

 Let's try to use Clang to write a "Hello World" program: Find all the declarations in a given source file.

 Given source file below: